calvinlinz/world-builder/README.md

 ### 2.3 Data Storage

 ## 3.0 Front End
+The front end of this project will be expressed as a website using React.

 ### 3.1 Tools and Language Choice

 ### 3.2 Web Features
+Our Dungeons and Dragons random map generator website will incorporate an array of essential features that seamlessly interact with the generated maps.
+The user interface should prioritize user-friendliness, allowing both novice and seasoned players to effortlessly navigate and manipulate the maps.

+This section is split into the following topics:
+- 3.2.1 Encourperated Features
+- 3.2.2 User Interface and Usability

+#### 3.2.1 Encourperated Features
+Our website must encourperate the features requested by the stakeholder that our outlined in our MVP.

+**How will the user be able to download the map?**

+**How will the user be able to share the map?**

+**How will the user be able to select the map size?**

+**How will the dungeon master be able to view the monsters?**

+**How will the user be able to control the fog parameters?**

+#### 3.2.2 User Interface and Usability

 ### 3.3 Graphics
 For the graphical elements in the map, a mixture of texture packs and elements created on photoshop will be used.
 The majority of the texture packs will be sourced from 2MinuteTableTop.com, which provides a range of relevant materials.
 We will need to ensure that we have licensed these resources accordingly.